apace100/origins-docs/docs/power_types/modify_swim_speed.md

 [Power Type](../power_types.md)

-Modifies how fast the player swims.
+Modifies how fast the entity that has the power swims.

 Type ID: `origins:modify_swim_speed`